-Texas Tech El Paso Police Department is the primary agency responsible for investigating criminal activity occurring on the TTUHSC El Paso campus.
+TTEPPD is the primary agency responsible for investigating criminal activity occurring on the TTUHSC El Paso campus.
 The police department is under the direction of Chief George C. Stoltz.
-TTEPPD is a model police organization that provides immediate response to all police, fire, and medical emergencies, as well as general police services such as accident investigation and crime prevention.
+TTEPPD provides immediate responses to all police, fire, and medical emergencies, as well as general police services such as accident investigation and crime prevention.
 Officers are duly sworn and licensed peace officers of the State of Texas and have completed the training requirements set forth by the Texas Commission on Law Enforcement.
 As such, they are fully empowered by the state and have authority to stop vehicles, make arrests and enforce all state laws.
 The TTU System Board of Regents pursuant to Texas Education Code, Section 51.203, commissions them.

 In partnership with the TTUHSC El Paso community, TTEPPD operates in a participative, team-based environment and delivers quality community-oriented services in a proactive and efficient manner.
 TTEPPD police officers patrol the campus 24 hours each day, 365 days a year.
 TTEPPD's jurisdiction does not include non-campus properties owned or controlled by registered student organizations.
-The El Paso Police Department provides to TTEPPD information about criminal activity at properties owned or controlled by registered student organizations.
+The El Paso Police Department provides TTEPPD information about criminal activity at properties owned or controlled by registered student organizations.
 TTUHSC El Paso has no responsibility for security policies, procedures, or safety at these locations.
 Section VIII of this report contains information about non-campus buildings and crime statistics.